mpaulosky/AspireBlog/docs/CONTRIBUTING.md

 ## What should I know before I get started

-This project is a practice project to build a Blazor application supported by API, library and sql projects.
+This project is a practice project to build a BlazorServer application library and MongoDb projects.

 ### Project Folder Structure